-Transactions in foreign currencies are initially recorded by the Company at their respective functional currency rates prevailing at the date of the transaction.
+Transactions in foreign currencies are initially recorded by the Group entities at their respective functional currency rates prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing rate of exchange ruling at the reporting date.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates of the initial transactions.